-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Medina is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Medina isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Medina are a mix of both white- and blue-collar jobs.
 Overall, Medina is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Medina who work in sales jobs (12.50%), office and administrative support (11.30%), and management occupations (10.30%).

 Also of interest is that Medina has more people living here who work in computers and math than 95% of the places in the US.

-The population of Medina is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.22% of adults in Medina have a bachelor's degree or even advanced degree.
+The education level of Medina citizens is very high relative to the national average among all cities (21.84%): 37.22% of adults in Medina have a bachelor's degree or even advanced degree.

 The people who call Medina home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Medina residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Medina include German, Irish, English, Italian, and Polish.